National Basketball Association: Playoffs

 The playoffs follow a tournament format.
 Each team plays an opponent in a best-of-seven series, with the first team to win four games advancing into the next round, while the other team is eliminated from the playoffs.
 In the next round, the successful team plays against another advancing team of the same conference.
 All but one team in each conference are eliminated from the playoffs.
 Since the NBA does not re-seed teams, the playoff bracket in each conference uses a traditional design, with the winner of the series matching the first- and eighth-seeded teams playing the winner of the series matching the fourth- and fifth-seeded teams, and the winner of the series matching the second- and seventh-seeded teams playing the winner of the series matching the third- and sixth-seeded teams.
 In every round, the best-of-7 series follows a 2–2–1–1–1 home-court pattern, meaning that one team will have home court in games 1, 2, 5, and 7, while the other plays at home in games 3, 4, and 6.
 From 1985 to 2013, the NBA Finals followed a 2–3–2 pattern, meaning that one team had home court in games 1, 2, 6, and 7, while the other played at home in games 3, 4, and 5.

-The final playoff round, a best-of-seven series between the victors of both conferences, is known as the NBA Finals and is held annually in June.
+The final playoff round, a best-of-seven series between the victors of both conferences, is known as the NBA Finals and is held annually in June (sometimes, the series will start in late May).
 The winner of the NBA Finals receives the Larry O'Brien Championship Trophy.
 Each player and major contributor—including coaches and the general manager—on the winning team receive a championship ring.
 In addition, the league awards the Bill Russell NBA Finals Most Valuable Player Award to the best performing player of the series.

-The league began using its current format, with the top eight teams in each conference advancing regardless of divisional alignment, in the 2015–16 season.
-Previously, the top three seeds went to the division winners.